Business and Financial Occupations

 Claims adjusters, appraisers, examiners, and investigators evaluate insurance claims.
 They decide whether an insurance company must pay a claim and if so, how much.

 Compensation, benefits, and job analysis specialists oversee wage and nonwage programs that an organization provides to its employees in return for their work.
-They also evaluate position descriptions to determine details such as a person’s classification and salary.
+They also evaluate position descriptions to determine details such as classification and salary.

 Cost estimators collect and analyze data in order to assess the time, money, materials, and labor required to manufacture a product, construct a building, or provide a service.
 They generally specialize in a particular product or industry.

 Financial analysts guide businesses and individuals in decisions about expending money to attain profit.
 They assess the performance of stocks, bonds, and other types of investments.

 Financial examiners ensure compliance with laws governing financial institutions and transactions.
 They review balance sheets, evaluate the risk level of loans, and assess bank management.

 Financial managers are responsible for the financial health of an organization.
 They create financial reports, direct investment activities, and develop plans for the long-term financial goals of their organization.